ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     P-avax1g4eryh40dtcsltmxn9zk925ny07gdq2xyjtf4g
 ```

-Here, user should select one by one the two ledger addresses: `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` and
+Here, the user should select one by one the two ledger addresses: `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` and
 `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af`

-Note: if the currently connected ledger address is not included here, operation will next fail with:
+Note: if the currently connected ledger address is not included here, the operation will next fail with:

 ```
 ✔ 2